 The arctic fox does not hibernate during the winter but may migrate south to the coast or overwinter along the treeline of northern Scandinavia.

-Breeding: They reach maturity at one year and mate in early April before the summer arrives.
-They have four to eleven puppies in a litter with an average of six and can have two litters in a year.
+They reach maturity at one year and mate in early April before the summer arrives.
+They can have large litters from four to fourteen puppies in a litter with an average of six and can have two litters in a year.